WinVector/Examples/MetaAnalysis/Amlodipine/InferringFromIndividuals.md

 ![](InferringFromIndividuals.markdown_github_files/figure-markdown_github/unnamed-chunk-6-1.png)

-## Bayesian analysis from simulated indidual level data.
+## Bayesian analysis from simulated individual level data.

 Let’s extract some sampled individuals to simulate how the analysis would work if the individual outcomes had been shared.
 We don’t expect we have de-censored or guessed the actual individual data.
-However we know by our sampling specification these example are considired similar to the actual data conditioned on the shared summary statistics.
+However we know by our sampling specification these example are considered similar to the actual data conditioned on the shared summary statistics.
 So if we *pretend* these were the data we can estimate uncertainty that would have been present when estimated parameters from this data and then